It’s a tiny space (25 sq. ft.) but the mirror falling down required me to repaint and rethink the accessories.

 Here’s the history.
 The very first wall color was seafoam green, to coordinate with aqua on the inside of the salvage door.
-Three years ago we repainted in acid green [top left photo], actually Farrow & Ball Green Ground but that turned radioactive at night.
-Last April, I added the French Door Curtain, which created Act 2 in this little space.
+This early photo shows the salvage divided lite door before the curtain was added.
+Three years ago we repainted in Farrow & Ball Green Ground, to coordinate with our sun room, but the green turned radioactive at night.
+Last April, I added the French Door Curtain, which was Act 2 in this little space.
+An opaque gathered curtain is a must for a bathroom door with glass lites.

 I am so glad you were able to fix the original mirror!
 I like the other mirrors you were considering, but those old etched glass mirrors are just so special.
 I’ve never seen one quite like yours with the lines down the sides.
 It’s a testament to the quality that it can fall off the wall onto your sink and not crack!
 Incredible!
 Can you imagine a mirror made nowadays surviving that?